 Working towards equity and justice means changing systems.
 Structural racism, sexism and other systems of oppression exist in the air we breathe, and they hurt all of us.
 It's crucial to understand how these systems manifest on an individual, interpersonal, organizational and societal level in order to change them.

 Relationships matter.
 We do this work together, in relationship with each other.
 We're intentional about growing and deepening relationships at all points in the process.

 This work is developmental.
 It’s based on the radical assumption that we’re all doing the best we can with the skills and experiences we have.
 Listen to Lead uses Dr. Mitch Hammer’s Intercultural Development Continuum to identify your growth-edge and build from there.

 Our bodies are our greatest teachers.
 Our bodies carry wisdom that we often don't know or remember how to hear.
-Lasting change demands that we include a practice of body awareness and mindfulness in our work.
+Lasting change demands that we include a practice of body awareness and deep listening in our work.